dikshantrajput/skip-yt-ad/README.md

-# TubeSkipper Chrome Extension ([download](https://github.com/dikshantrajput/skip-yt-ad/blob/main/skip-yt-add.zip)) (Not an ad blocker)
+# TubeSkipper ([download](https://github.com/dikshantrajput/skip-yt-ad/blob/main/skip-yt-add.zip)) (Not an ad blocker)

 ## Description
-The TubeSkipper Chrome Extension is a handy tool designed to enhance your YouTube viewing experience by automatically skipping skippable ads.
-Say goodbye to those pesky ads that interrupt your videos, and enjoy uninterrupted content seamlessly. *It is not an ad blocker in any way*
+The TubeSkipper Extension is a handy tool designed to enhance your YouTube viewing experience by automatically skipping skippable ads.
+Say goodbye to those pesky ads that interrupt your videos, and enjoy uninterrupted content seamlessly. *It is not an ad blocker*

 ## Features
 - Automatically skips skippable ads on YouTube videos.